McCann and Others v United Kingdom

-McCann and Others v United Kingdom (21 ECHR 97 GC) is a legal case tried in 1995 before the European Court of Human Rights (ECHR) regarding a purported breach of Article 2 of the European Convention on Human Rights by the United Kingdom.
+McCann and Others v United Kingdom 21 ECHR 97 GC is a legal case tried in 1995 before the European Court of Human Rights (ECtHR) regarding a purported breach of Article 2 of the European Convention on Human Rights (ECHR) by the United Kingdom.

 Facts

 Intelligence suggested a team of known Provisional Irish Republican Army (IRA) members (Daniel McCann, Seán Savage and Mairéad Farrell) were planning a bombing in Gibraltar.
 One of the members was a known explosives expert while the others had been linked as well as convicted for various explosive and terrorist related activities.
 During surveillance, the team crossed the border from Spain with no resistance from the authorities and subsequently parked a car in a crowded place.
 In past instances, the IRA had employed remote control detonators and intelligence suggested the car was rigged with explosives with the suspects holding the remote detonator.

 A team of SAS soldiers was sent to intercept and arrest them on conspiracy charges, in an operation code-named Operation Flavius.
 The team, in accordance with their training, shot and killed the suspects which at the time the teams claimed to be a justifiable response to the suspects allegedly reaching for what the team believed were the detonators.
 The inquest into the shootings found no breach of Article 2 or the Gibraltar constitution.
 At the time of the shootings the suspects had neither a detonator nor any explosives.
 A car was however found registered under one of the suspects names which had been laced with explosive devices of 'ticking time bomb' type and not remote detonators.
 It appeared that the suspects were on a reconnaissance-mission and had parked their car to save a space for the actual car containing the explosives.